PROGRAM ACTIVITIES

 The 9-month Fellowship year involves training and program sessions designed to meet the needs of the members of each cohort.
 This approach has made the program valuable to the Fellows.

-The Cohort: The heart of the program is the connectedness and support that binds the Fellows cohort.
-Fellows develop lifelong partnerships with their cohort as well as with members of the broader Fellows Network.
+The Cohort: The heart of the program is the Fellows cohort.
+Fellows develop lifelong partnerships within their cohort as well as with members of the broader Fellows Network.

-Monthly Meetings: The year begins in October with an all-day orientation on Friday, September 29, 2023 with a leadership training session conducted by a nationally recognized expert.
+Monthly Meetings: The program begins in October with an all-day orientation on Friday, October 2.
 The Fellows gain insight and perspective into their individual leadership skills, identify opportunities for improvement, and learn how to better leverage those skills for impact.

-Subsequent meetings are held on the first Thursday of each month, 2-5 pm.
+Subsequent meetings are held in person on the first Thursday of each month, 2-5 pm.
 Fellows participate in workshops on leadership, engage with community leaders, and connect with each other in closed-door discussions to explore learnings.
-All monthly gatherings are followed by informal networking opportunities to help the Fellows build stronger connections.
+All monthly meetings are followed by optional, informal time to help the Fellows build stronger connections.

 Fellows Project: The Fellows each complete a self-directed project while in the program, such as a community-based initiative to implement, research on one of Sen. Jackson’s legislative accomplishments, or a project that advances the Fellow’s leadership in their field.
 Fellows can team with other members in the cohort on a project if they prefer.
 Examples of past years’ projects are available here.